Grey Wolves (organization): France

 In May 1984, Grey Wolves leader Abdullah Çatlı carried out a bombing of an Armenian Genocide memorial in Alfortville, a Paris suburb.

-According to Direction générale de la sécurité intérieure members of the Grey Wolves partook in a January 21, 2012 demonstration in Paris against the adoption of the bill criminalizing the Armenian genocide denial in France.
+According to Direction générale de la sécurité intérieure members of the Grey Wolves partook in a 21 January 2012 demonstration in Paris against the adoption of the bill criminalizing the Armenian genocide denial in France.

-In November 2020, France banned the French branch of the Grey Wolves organisation after defacement of an Armenian Genocide Memorial, organizing combat training camps in the Ardèche region in 2019, inciting violence against Kurds and Armenians and orchestrating marches targeting Armenians near Lyon.
+In November 2020, France banned the Grey Wolves organization after defacement of an Armenian Genocide Memorial, organizing combat training camps in the Ardèche region in 2019, inciting violence against Kurds and Armenians and orchestrating marches targeting Armenians near Lyon.
 Turkey's Foreign Ministry criticized the ban and said: "we will reciprocate to this decision in the strongest way."
 In addition, accused the French government of tolerating associations affiliated with the PKK and the FETÖ.

 Germany

 As a far-right extremist group, the Grey Wolves are monitored by the German authorities.
-The group brings conflict from their native Turkey into Germany with harassment against Kurds and Armenians as well as the left.
-According to Neues Deutschland the Grey Wolves are the largest far-right organization in Germany by membership as of 2013.
-A 2014 Der Spiegel article estimated their membership to stand at no fewer than 10,000 people.
+The Federal Office for the Protection of the Constitution assumes that there are around 12,100 people in Germany who can be assigned to the "Ülkücü" movement and its ideology as of 2023.
+The majority of these – around 10,500 supporters – are organized in clubs, which in turn are grouped together under the umbrella of larger associations.
 A 2017 article published by the Federal Agency for Civic Education estimated over 18,000 members.

-Its members have actively engaged in attacks on and clashes with Kurds in Germany.
+The three "Ülkücü" associations in Germany with the largest number of members are: